 The judge evaluates 7 architectural components critical to the Agent-as-a-Tool pattern as depicted in Table~\ref{tab:judge_rubric}.
 MCP integration and API usage receive higher weights (0--4) because they most strongly predict runtime validity: MCP configuration errors cause 73\% of runtime failures, while API misuse accounts for another 18\%.
 To reduce stochastic variance, each implementation receives 10 independent evaluations; we report median scores per component, then sum to compute totals.

-\subsubsection{Runtime Validity Testing}
+\subsubsection{Runtime Validity Testing ($\phi$)}

-A human executes each run on the \textbf{rel-avito} database from RelBench \citep{robinson2024relbench}---an 8-table classified advertisements schema that exercises all DDL2PropBank components (details in Appendix~\ref{appendix:test_database}).
-Each run has a 5-minute timeout.
-An implementation is marked \textbf{valid} if it (i) completes without exceptions and (ii) produces correctly-structured JSON mappings for all 8 tables; otherwise it is \textbf{invalid}.
-This binary signal provides label for functional correctness, independent of structural assessment.
-Frameworks achieving both high validity rates and high judge scores demonstrate robust AI-assistability---the ideal production sweet spot.
+A human executes each run on the \textbf{rel-avito} database from RelBench \citep{robinson2024relbench}---an 8-table classified advertisements schema that exercises all DDL2Prop\-Bank components (details in Appendix~\ref{appendix:test_database}).
+An implementation is marked \textbf{valid} if it (i) completes without exceptions, (ii) correctly invokes the PropBank MCP tools (\texttt{search\_by\_lemma}, \texttt{search\_by\_\-sense\_id}) to ground mappings, and (iii) produces correctly-structured JSON mappings for all 8 tables; otherwise it is \textbf{invalid}.
+We therefore read $\phi$ as \emph{functional validity}---correct tool use, well-formed output, and end-to-end pipeline completion---rather than semantic optimality of the chosen rolesets, which would require gold annotations that do not exist for this novel task.\rc{369E} This binary signal provides label for functional correctness, independent of structural assessment.\footnote{Each run uses a generous framework-specific timeout scaled to the framework's ground-truth runtime rather than a single fixed budget, so a correct-but-slower framework is not penalized for speed; ground-truth runtimes (Table~\ref{tab:cost_effectiveness}) were measured without a timeout.}\rc{369E} Frameworks achieving both high validity rates and high judge scores demonstrate robust AI-assistability---the ideal production sweet spot.